aldopando/BellabeatCaseStudy/README.md

 ## Classification sleep performance (quantity vs quality)

-We classified our users based on their average sleep time and the efficency of this.
+We classified our users based on their average sleep time and efficency.
 The categories are:

 - *high-performance sleep*: average daily hours > 7 and sleep efficiency > 0.90
 - *short but highly efficient sleep*: average daily hours < 7 and sleep efficiency > 0.90